Birmingham Northern Beltline: History

 As early as the 1960s, the prospect of a complete beltway encircling Birmingham was envisioned.
 Although the proposal was initially dropped from the original Interstate Highway System, the completion of Birmingham's outer beltway has been speculated since the completion of I-459 in 1985.
 By 1989, the first federal and local funds were earmarked for a project to study the feasibility of constructing the route.

 In September 1993, the Birmingham Metropolitan Planning Organization made a $500,000 request from the Alabama Department of Transportation (ALDOT) for preliminary engineering of the beltline.
-Through the continued efforts of representative Spencer Bachus, in June 1995, the project was designated by the Federal Highway Administration as part of the National Highway System.
+Through the continued efforts of representative Spencer Bachus, in June 1995, the project was designated by the Federal Highway Administration (FHA) as part of the National Highway System.
 As a result of this designation, the beltline would be eligible for federal transportation funding.

 In 1997, the Environmental Protection Agency (EPA) reviewed a number of potential routes for the Birmingham Northern Beltline.
 They submitted comments on September 8, 1997, and recommended ALDOT select a shorter, 30 mi route due to its smaller environmental impact.
 They also firmly recommended against the longest route, citing that the route would "disrupt streams at 14 crossings, impact over 4050 acres [4050 acre] forested lands within the ROW, and will destroy up to 68 acres [68 acre] of wetlands at 114 different sites.
 It will also have the greatest impact on wildlife of all the alignments discussed".
 This is the route that ALDOT eventually selected for the Northern Beltline.

 In 2000, the Northern Beltline was added to the area’s Transportation Plan, and, in 2001, Senator Richard Shelby and Congressman Spencer Bachus secured $60 million to buy right of-way and do preliminary engineering for the route.
 In 2003, Shelby secured an additional $2 million for the continued purchasing of right-of-way.
-Progress continues with the purchasing of additional right-of-way through the county as of 2006.
+Progress continued with the purchasing of additional right-of-way through the county as of 2006.
 In May 2009, Bachus announced in the Birmingham News that the Northern Beltline had been designated as I-422.